Due to the Covid-19 situation we are not physically meeting with one another and are holding virtual services. However, normally …

 Where do I go when I arrive?

-Some midweek activities take place in the older part of the building – this is accessed either through the main wooden doors or the side doors to the church hall and middle room depending on the activity.
+Some midweek activities take place in the older part of the building – this is accessed either through the main wooden doors into the 1814 chapel, or via the church hall depending on the activity.

 A staffed crèche is available during the Sunday morning service.
-The greeters on the door will be happy to take you to the right place if you are concerned about finding your way.
+Our welcome team will be happy to take you to the right place.

-Parents are always welcome to come out with their children to these groups, but we will always encourage the parents to leave and rejoin the main service as soon as their child finds the right place to go.
+Parents are always welcome to come out with their children to these groups, but we encourage the parents to leave and re-join the main service as soon as their child finds the right place to go.

 In the evening services children are encouraged to stay in and join with us as we worship God together.